Master of Education (Educational Management and Leadership)

 The information on this page applies to future students.
 Current students should refer to their faculty handbooks for course information.

-Candidates are required to complete a total of 48 credit points (cp), including: a minimum of 18 cp (4 units of study) of core units; a minimum of 6 cp (1 unit of study) of capstone units; and a maximum of 12 cp (2 units of study) from other specialisation programs within the Faculty.
-The balance consists of elective units.
+Candidates are required to complete a total of 48 credit points (cp), including: a minimum of 18 cp (3 units of study) of core units; a maximum of 12 cp (2 unit of study) of capstone units; and a minimum of 12 cp (2 units of study) of elective units from the Educational Management and Leadership Units of study Table.
+The balance may taken from any other specialisation within the Master of Education program.

 Further course information